Elvira and the Party Monsters

 Elvira and the Party Monsters is a 1989 pinball game designed by Dennis Nordman and Jim Patla and released by Midway (under the Bally label), featuring horrorshow-hostess Elvira.
 It was followed 1996 by Scared Stiff, also designed by Nordman.

-Description
+Design

+Most of the game was designed by Dennis Nordman, but after a motorcycle accident near the end of the design stage, Jim Patla completed it.

+The game is a combination of three game ideas: